paramastri/DAAF_QUIZ2/README.md

 	memset(visit, false, sizeof(visit));
 }
 ```

+-ADD EDGE FUNCTION-
-* To add edge, use the addEdge() function that takes parameters from, to, and dist.
+To add edge, use the addEdge() function that takes parameters from, to, and dist.
-* From is the origin vertex from the edge, to is the destination vertex of the edge and dist is the distance from the origin vertex to the destination vertex.
+From = the origin vertex from the edge, to = the destination vertex of the edge , whereas dist = the distance from the origin vertex to the destination vertex.

 ```cpp
 void addEdge (int from, int to, int dist) {